South End Community Members Needed for South End Strategic Neighborhood Action Plans (SNAPs)!

-During 2021, SENCo, along with partners at University of Washington-Tacoma, City of Tacoma Neighborhood and Community Services, and Safe Streets, will be working with key members of all of our South End neighborhoods to re-evaluate the needs of each neighborhood planning area, determine how past identified plans and projects have or have not been completed and create a draft set of project improvements for inclusion in the draft updated SNAPs.
+During 2021, SENCo, along with partners on City Council, University of Washington-Tacoma, City of Tacoma Neighborhood and Community Services, and Safe Streets, worked with South End community members to re-evaluate the needs of each neighborhood planning area, determined how past identified plans and projects were completed, and created a draft set of project improvements for inclusion in the draft updated SNAPs.
 South End Heat Map created by AMP & UWT.

 Phase 3 – Draft SNAP update for public review